asemarian/notes/README.md

 ## Description

 This is my first full-stack web application.
-It had to be a note-taking app because I'm constantly taking notes, but also because I've wanted a free and simple note-taking application that I could quickly access and use online wherever I was.
-There's a lot more that is yet to be done (see below), but I'm happy with the way this one turned out.
+It had to be a note-taking app because I'm constantly taking notes, but also because I've always wanted a free and simple note-taking application that I could quickly access and use online wherever I was.
+There's a lot more that is yet to be done (see below), but some of the features include:

-Features include:

 -   Dark mode support
 -   Fully responsive design